eslint/rfcs/designs/2025-define-plugin/README.md

 I can also:

 - Post this RFC in relevant Discords to draw plugin author attention to it
-- Work with `eslint-plugin-eslint-plugin` on feature requests for the proposed lint rules as part of this RFC
+- Work with `eslint-plugin-eslint-plugin` on feature requests for proposed lint rules as part of this RFC
 - Send draft PRs to community plugins to help onboard them to the new `definePlugin`

 ### Plugin Testing